ASFHyP3/hyp3-flood-monitoring/README.md

 Before running these scripts, create a `.env` file as described in [Environment variables](#environment-variables).

-Also make sure you have an AWS config profile for the HyP3 account.
+Also, make sure you have an AWS config profile for the HyP3 account.

 You may want to run `check_subscriptions.py` periodically, in order to verify that the flood monitoring system is working as expected: